-Secondly, the West Coast Road is full of Instagrammable spots, and it’s just some of the most beautiful places to see in your lifetime.
-Besides that, it’s tranquil, and you won’t see many other cars on the road, which I appreciated.
+Secondly, West Coast Road is full of Instagrammable spots, and it’s just some of the most beautiful places to see in your lifetime.
+Besides that, it’s tranquil, and you won’t see many other cars on the road.

 Before going further south, make a quick stop at Kapatya restaurant and enjoy their Creole specialties with Western touches.
 It’s hands down one of the best places to eat on the coastline.

 On the way towards the southern end, you can stop and discover Petite Anse Beach, a fine sandy beach with incredible turquoise waters.
 No people, stunning views, and free entry are what describe Petite Anse the best.

 Lastly, at the very south of West Coast Road, you’ll find Anse Intendance, one of the best snorkeling spots and relaxing places in Mahé Island.

 GO SWIMMING AT ANSE INTENDANCE